Skip to main content

 Check all your options

-Instead of rushing into financing, spend enough time to research the different borrowing options available to you.
-Identify lenders who offer financing facilities for borrowers with credit like you and assess their lending criteria, credit score requirements, and terms.
-Some lenders may have higher interest rates, making the repayment difficult to afford with existing financial commitments.
+Instead of rushing into financing, spend enough time researching the different borrowing options that may be available to you.
+Identify lenders who offer financing facilities for borrowers with credit like yours and assess their lending criteria, credit score requirements, and terms.
+Some lenders may have higher interest rates, which could make repayment difficult to afford with existing financial commitments.
 Or they could have lending criteria that you’re unable to fulfill at the moment.
 So, carefully compare and make sure you read the fine print before shortlisting your best options.

 Make a larger down payment